reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 }
 ```

-then we'll update the Board component to use the Square component using JSX syntax:
+Then you'll update the Board component to use the Square component using JSX syntax:

 ```jsx {3-19}
 //...